 This means you need to set up keywords that are specific to what you offer and which users you want to reach by using keyword exclusions for your ad.
 Doing this will prevent incurring unnecessary expenses and wasteful costs.

 Clicks on a listing ad can always be mixed with clicks from invalid traffic.
 Invalid traffic is any access or clicks that bots, competitors, harmless misclicks, and fraudulent users generate.
 Fraudsters conduct ad fraud through various fraud software.
 Be aware that if you do not handle invalid clicks and traffic to your website, it will wastefully consume the ad budget of your listing ads.

 You can leverage Google Analytics to prevent invalid traffic.
 The tool monitors and detects irregularities on your IP address and blocks them.
 However, due to the time this process takes to detect anomalies manually, we recommend using a fraud detection system that can automatically carry out these monitor and detector functions.

 In this article, we have discussed everything you need to know about CPC.
 If you leverage the tips we introduced in this article, you’ll be able to lower your CPC and be able to improve your ad delivery and performance.

 On the other hand, invalid clicks and traffic are now becoming prevalent.
 Fraudsters and fraud software continues to damage advertisers and digital marketers on an increasing scale.
 Therefore, you need to take proactive steps to prevent fraudulent sources from hindering your ad campaigns’ performance and wasting valuable ad budget.

 Spider Labs advanced ad fraud prevention tool, Spider AF, helps detect and eliminate invalid clicks, traffic, and conversions from occurring in your ads campaigns.
-Start lowering your CPC by eradicating invalid clicks and experience the difference when your ads are protected from ad fraud with our one month free trial today!
+Start lowering your CPC by eradicating invalid clicks and experience the difference when your ads are protected from ad fraud with our 14-day free trial today!